MStaniaszek1998/codevid/README.md

 *   **Real Execution**: Records your actual app in a browser to ensure the video matches reality.
 *   **AI Voiceovers**: Integrated Text-to-Speech (OpenAI/Edge TTS) for professional narration.
 *   **Smart Editing**: Automatically synchronizes video speed with audio narration and adds captions.
+*   **Stable Sync**: Keeps narration aligned even when multiple narration segments map to one test step.

 ## 📋 Prerequisites